sandromikautadze/advanced-programming-and-optimization-algos/README.md

 # Advanced Programming and Optimization Algorithms

-The following repository containts all the graded assigments of the course in _Advanced Programming and Optimization Algorithms_ taken in the 2nd semester of my 2nd year at university.
-The main outline of the course was that of covering fundamental techniques for solving optimization problems, namely linear programming as well as discrete and convex optimization.
+This repository contains the graded assignments for the course in Advanced Programming and Optimization Algorithms, which I took during the second semester of my second year at university.
+The course covered theory and fundamental techniques for solving optimization problems, including linear programming, discrete optimization, and convex optimization.

-## Topics
+## Description

-These are the topics covered in each assignment:
+The assignments are designed to help students apply the optimization techniques learned in the course and develop some techniques independently.
+The main topics of each assignment are the following:

 - Assignment 1
-    - LP sklutions and LP modelling
+    - Modelling of linear programs
     - Zero-sum games

 - Assignment 2